AdmiJW/FrontEnd/Git/README.md

             /                of active branch
         ( ) master branch
     ```
     Now merging the ahead-branch in the master branch will __just move the pointer of master branch to the most recent commit in the ahead-branch__.
-No commits will be made.
+No new commits will be made.

-* A regular merge works by __making a new commit__, which the changes in both master branch and another branch is included.
+* A regular merge works by __creating a new merge commit__, which the changes in both master branch and another branch is included.

     ```
            ( )---( )---( )  sub branch